arcus/education_modules/_module_templates/macros_python.md

 When you edit code in a cell, you can "undo" the edits by clicking the **step back** button <i aria-hidden="true" class="icon icon-chevron-left lia-btn__icon"></i> at the bottom right of the code cell to return the code to its original state.
 **Try stepping back through the code by clicking <i aria-hidden="true" class="icon icon-chevron-left lia-btn__icon"></i>.**

-Variables will remain from one cell to the next on the same page:
+Variables will remain from one cell to the next:

 ```python
 n = 3